DragonSpit/HPCsharp/README.md

 --- | --- | ---
 Parallel CopyTo|List to Array|1.7X-2.5X faster

+Discussion on when it's appropriate to use parallel copy is coming soon...

 # Examples of Usage
 See HPCsharpExample folder in this repo for usage examples - a complete VisualStudio 2017 solution provided.

-# Related Blog
+# Related Blogs
-For details on the motivation see blog: https://duvanenko.tech.blog/2018/03/03/high-performance-c/ For more performance discussion see blog: https://duvanenko.tech.blog/2018/05/23/faster-sorting-in-c/
+For details on the motivation see blog: https://duvanenko.tech.blog/2018/03/03/high-performance-c/

+For more performance discussion see blog: https://duvanenko.tech.blog/2018/05/23/faster-sorting-in-c/

 # Website for Feature Votes
-Visit us https://foostate.com/ and let us know what other high performance algorithms are important to you.
+Visit us at https://foostate.com/ and let us know what other high performance algorithms are important to you, and you'd like to see in this NuGet package.

 # Encouragement
-If you like it, then buy us a cup of coffee, to help us keep more good stuff like this coming [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LDD8L7UPAC7QL)
+If you like it, then buy us a cup of coffee, to help us keep more good stuff like this coming

+[![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LDD8L7UPAC7QL)